ssdeaton/finance-agent/README.md

 See `agent_with_tool_runner.py` for a complete example using beta tools.
 The functionality is the same as in `agent.py`, but with less code.
 For more details, see the [official tool runner documentation](https://docs.claude.com/en/docs/agents-and-tools/tool-use/implement-tool-use#tool-runner-beta).

-## Architecture

-The agent consists of these components:

-- **Tools**: `calculate_portfolio_value()` (handles single stocks with quantity=1) and `calculate()` functions
-- **Tool specifications**: JSON schemas describing each tool's interface
-- **Agent loop**: `finance_agent()` function managing the conversation flow
-- **API helper**: `call_claude()` function wrapping the Anthropic API
-- **Response handling**: Extracts raw text from Claude's final response

 ## Next steps

 To extend the agent further, consider:

 1. **Structured JSON output**: Add JSON mode for downstream system integration.
-The current implementation uses raw text output for simplicity and reliability.
-For production systems that need machine-parseable output, consider using Claude's response prefilling technique or the new JSON schema feature to enforce structured responses.
+The current implementation uses raw text output.
+For production systems that need machine-parseable output, consider using Claude's response prefilling technique or the JSON schema feature to enforce structured responses.
 See the [output consistency documentation](https://docs.claude.com/en/docs/test-and-evaluate/strengthen-guardrails/increase-consistency) for implementation patterns.
-2. **Optimization**: Reduce the number of API calls by encouraging parallel tool use
+2. **Optimization**: Reduce the number of API calls by encouraging parallel tool use and combining mathematical tool calls into a single expression evaluator
 3. **Streaming**: Add response streaming for better user experience if designing for a conversational flow
 4. **Real-time data**: Integrate with live stock price APIs
 5. **Extended math**: Support more complex operations (trig functions, etc.)